コンテンツにスキップ

 [Hot Generation]

-Hot Generation performs original musical works three times a year with professional musical actors, regardless of whether they have a disability or not.
+Hot Generation performs original musical productions three times a year with professional musical actors, regardless of whether they have a disability or not.

-The group's leader, Torii Meiko, says of the members who have intellectual disabilities, "Their performances, brimming with kindness and beauty and spun by their pure and innocent souls, provide the ultimate healing and courage."
+The group's leader, Meiko Torii, says of the members who have intellectual disabilities, "Their performances, brimming with kindness and beauty, are woven by their pure and innocent souls and give us the greatest healing and courage."

-Tae Kamiya (siting in the front row on stage), who has autism and plays leading roles in many of the productions, has a singing voice that sounds as if it had descended from heaven.
+Tae Kamiya (seen in the front row on stage), who has autism and plays leading roles in many of the productions, has a singing voice that sounds as if it has descended from heaven.

 Torii, who has been coaching Tae since she was in high school, says:

-"There are times when I am not emotionally stable when I practice, but it is important to always believe in the potential of my opponent."
+"There are times when I am not able to approach training with a stable emotional state, but it is important to always believe in the potential of my opponent."

-It is precisely because of the invisible struggles that Tae faces that she shines on stage with a dignified presence that makes her disability seem impossible to notice.
+It is precisely because of the invisible struggles that Tae faces that she shines on stage with a dignified presence that makes her disability seem insignificant.

-I graduated seven years ago to found Dorepro, but I believe that the activity of inclusion itself, regardless of whether or not one has a disability, is very meaningful.
+I graduated seven years ago to found Dream Project, but I believe that inclusion activities, regardless of whether or not someone has a disability, are of great significance.

 [Salsa Packing Tape]